MrYsLab/pymata4/docs/firmata_express.md

 and select Ultrasonic and then click Install.
 <img src="../images/Ultrasonic.png">

-If you have an incompatible version of FirmataExpress installed for the current version of pymata4, a RunTime exception will be raised.
+When pymata4 is instantiated, the version of FirmataExpress is checked for compatibility.
+If an incompatible version is found, a RuntimeError exception will be raised.
+The correct version to be used is identified and printed on the console.

 ## Setting The FirmataExpress Instance ID